FakePickle/DSA_Labs/README.md

 4. Run the compiled test case.
 There is one test case in total., e.g., `make submit test1`, to execute the test case and observe the graph traversal algorithms.

 ## Conclusion
 These labs provided hands-on experience with various data structures and algorithms in the C programming language, reinforcing the understanding of fundamental concepts in DSA.
+As well as taught us how to understand pointers, memory management, and algorithmic thinking.

 Feel free to explore each lab's directory for more detailed information and C code implementations.